 I have tried every single saying and method that I can find online or think of, but ultimately, I keep coming back to this rounding anchor chart for my third graders.

 How I Teach Rounding To My Third Graders

-With rounding whole numbers, I always tell my students to first mark their place.
-Putting a small underline under the second to last number helps them visualize the process a little better.
-It also helps them understand place value.
+1. With rounding whole numbers, I always tell my students to first mark their place.
+(Putting a small underline under the second to last number helps them visualize the process a little better.
+It also helps them understand place value.)

-The numbers in front of the marked place will stay the same in all cases.
-Numbers behind, zero’s their name, in all cases.
+4. The numbers in front of the marked place value will stay the same in all cases of rounding.
+Numbers behind, will always have zero as their name.

-I then drew a little hump to show four or below rounds down while five or above rounds up.
+While not part of my chant, I’ve also included a number line on a hump to show four or below rounds down while five or above rounds up.